10 "Rules" To Live By If You Want To Get Healthier

 When it comes to living a healthy lifestyle, consistency is key.
-If you want to stop feeling lethargic and overweight, you have to stop being lazy.
-Sorry to be blunt.
-It's all about creating a consistent lifestyle that promotes healthy eating and movement throughout the day!
+If you want to stop feeling lethargic, you have to start creating healthy habits.
+Establishing a lifestyle that promotes healthy eating and movement throughout the day, even in small doses, can make big changes.

 I’m a personal trainer, but I am not always a perfect eater.
 I love pizza — I love bacon on my pizza.
 When I indulge, I make sure that two out of the three meals I eat that day are still healthy.
 On days that my body is sore and rundown, I still get up and move.
 Laying around only makes the soreness worse — get those muscles moving and get a good stretch or foam roll in.